-Aleister Crowley was an English occultist who founded a religious philosophy called Thelema, which espoused the teaching "do what thou wilt."
-He was an extensive writer, publishing fiction and poetry, yet he's most well-known for his books on the occult, which includes the sacred text of Thelema, The Book of the Law, and various works on magic.
+Aleister Crowley was known for his practice of the occult.
+Crowley founded a religious philosophy called Thelema, which espoused the teaching "do what thou wilt."
+He was an extensive writer, publishing fiction and poetry, yet he's most well-known for his books on the occult, which includes the sacred text of Thelema, The Book of the Law, and various works on magic, or black magic.

 It was known that while at Malvern and Tonbridge, Aleister frequented male and female prostitutes.
 While he continued to see female prostitutes in his time at Trinity, he also had homosexual relationships.
 In 1896 Aleister had a homosexual experience that he described as a spiritual awakening, which served to grow his interest in the occult.
 After an illness caused him to question his career path, Aleister decided to devote himself to the occult.
 He left Cambridge in 1897 without a degree.

 Hermetic Order of the Golden Dawn

 In 1898 Aleister met Julian L. Baker, a chemist, who was also interested in the occult.
 The two met together with Englishman George Cecil James, who was a member of the occult society, Hermetic Order of the Golden Dawn.
 Aleister joined the order and was given the name Father Perdurabo.
 While in the group, he was advised in the use of magic and drugs for the purpose of enhancing his spiritual experiences.

 When the Golden Dawn experienced internal conflict, Aleister sided with leader S.L.
 MacGregor Mathers, opposite a group of angry members (which included the poet W.B.
 Yeats) who were disturbed by the order's politics.
 Aleister soon left the Golden Dawn, but his interest in the occult was still strong.